 10.7.
 Socio-Economic and Policy-Oriented Research

-More interdisciplinary research is needed to understand behavioral, institutional, and market-related constraints affecting adoption of post-harvest technologies.
+More interdisciplinary research is needed to understand behavioral, institutional, and market-related constraints affecting the adoption of post-harvest technologies.
 Evaluating the effectiveness of policy instruments, subsidy schemes, and institutional models such as FPOs and PPPs will help refine future strategies.